7 Best Food Tracking Apps to Help You Achieve Your Health and Fitness Goals

 Cronometer

 Cronometer has earned a devoted following among micronutrient enthusiasts.
-It tracks 84 nutrients via a verified database of 1.1M foods built on the same USDA/NCC sources as MyNetDiary.
+It tracks 92 nutrients via a verified database of 1.1M foods built on the same USDA/NCC research-grade sources as MyNetDiary.
 No community, no meal plans, no shopping list, but excellent nutrient analysis.
-In our test: 1,003 actions (41% more than MyNetDiary).
+In our test, Cronometer required ~41% more actions than MyNetDiary (1,003 vs. 711).

 Key Features of Cronometer